jeffstride/idp/book_source/Topics/misc/my_st.md

 Create a <a href="#footnotes">reference</a> to somewhere on this page in the same way as using footnotes.

 A reference to another page is done similarly.
-Go to <a href="../Replit/flake8.html#tox.ini"> Flake8 Tox.ini</a>.
+Go to <a href="../interfaces/lambdas.html#functional-interface"> Functional Interface</a>.

 ## Admonitions
 Here are examples of popular admonitions: